 We are all safer when guns are stored unloaded, locked, and separate from ammunition.
 One study found that households that locked both firearms and ammunition were associated with a 78 percent lower risk of self-inflicted firearm injuries and an 85 percent lower risk of unintentional firearm injuries among children and teens, compared to those that locked neither.
 Another estimated that if half of households with children that have at least one unlocked gun switched to locking all their guns, one-third of youth gun suicides and unintentional deaths could be prevented, saving an estimated 251 lives in a single year.

 An estimated 54 percent of gun owners don’t lock all of their guns securely.

 Every year, nearly 350 children under the age of 18 unintentionally shoot themselves or someone else.

-4.6 million children live in a home with at least one unlocked and loaded firearm.
+4.6 million children in the US live in a home with at least one unlocked and loaded firearm.